gleechi/gleechi.github.io/pages/1.4.0/unity/unity_component_vghandstatus.md

 The VG_HandStatus is a class that contains data about the current status of hands during runtime in the Editor.

-The [VG_HandStatusDebugger](unity_component_vghandstatusdebugger.1.4.0.html) provides a tutorial on some of the members of [VG_HandStatus](unity_component_vghandstatus.1.4.0.html) which are central to many of the API functions, such as [GetHands()](virtualgrasp_unityapi.1.4.0.html#vg_controllergethands) or some [Events](virtualgrasp_unityapi.1.4.0.html#events).
-All hands and their VG_Handstatus containers are updated in each frame the VG update is called.

-As you can see in the example video, this is data such as the current avatar ID, the hand side, the wrist transform of that hand, the currently selected object, and the grab strength.
+The [VG_HandStatusDebugger](unity_component_vghandstatusdebugger.1.4.0.html) provides a simple debug tool to runtime observe changes of VG_Handstatus.

-{% include youtube.html id="8YOEeZmeil8" caption="The VG_HandStatusDebugger will continuously update the list of VG_HandStatus in the Inspector." %}
+{% include image.html file="unity/unity_vg_handstatusdebugger.png" alt="VG HandStatusDebugger" caption="The VG HandStatusDebugger showing runtime update of HandStatus data." %}

 ## Publc Member Variables